i2000s/en/_drafts/tutorial-extrapolation.md

 name: "Quick tutorial: Extrapolation for initial value ODEs"
 subtitle: An algorithmic view
 tags: numerical-analysis ODE extrapolation
-categories: notebook
+categories: labnotebook
 ---
 I've been playing around with extrapolation methods a lot lately.
 They're fun because they provide a fully-automated way to achieve high order accuracy with one-step numerical methods.

 Extrapolation is a relatively old and well-studied technique for high order accurate numerical integration.
 The mathematical basis for extrapolation of initial value ODEs is explained very nicely in a number of elementary (undergraduate) numerical analysis texts, and more deeply